pmean/build-website/text/05/CaseCohort.md

 - Observational studies
 output: html_document
 ---
-During a consultation about an NIH research grant, the term \"case cohort design\" came up.
+During a consultation about an NIH research grant, the term "case cohort design" came up.
 The Case Cohort design is similar to a nest Case Control design, but also has some important differences.

 Here are two published examples of a Case Cohort design: